joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6423724/2025/06/20/florian-wirtz-liverpool-transfer-confirmed/

 **Mahmoud Khalil Must Be Released on Bail, Federal Judge Orders**\
-`Mr. Khalil, a Columbia University graduate and legal permanent resident, has been held in Louisiana for more than three months.
-The Trump administration is trying to deport him.`\
+`Mr. Khalil, a Columbia graduate and legal permanent resident, has been held in Louisiana for over three months.
+The judge found reason to believe it was retaliation for his pro-Palestinian speech.`\
 https://nytimes.com/2025/06/20/nyregion/mahmoud-khalil-release-order.html

 **Searching for Meaning Amid the Jumble, at the Venice Architecture Biennale**\